How To Tell If Your Cat Is a Maine Coon (With Pictures)

 One of the first clues that your cat is a Maine Coon is its body shape.
 Most cats have sleek and slender bodies that allow them to prowl and sneak around your house undetected.
 Although Maine Coons are very athletic, their bodies are much bulkier than other cats.

-In fact, Maine Coons often have a rectangular-shaped body.
+In fact, Maine Coons often have rectangular-shaped bodies.
 This shape is caused by the various muscles that make up their frame.
 This shape makes Maine Coons very strong and athletic.
 If your cat does not have a strong, rectangular build, it is probably not a Maine Coon.

 2. Fur Type – Long and Shaggy